Zinder: Geography

 The city has many distinctive granite rocks which can result in standing water during the rainy season, though the city has a long history of water shortages.
 Recently water was piped by a Chinese-owned company from the north to provide water to most of the city, however, this problem is likely to continue due to expected population growth.

 The city is divided into 5 urban municipalities: Zinder I, Zinder II, Zinder III, Zinder IV and Zinder V.

 Demographics

 The population of Zinder City has quadrupled from around 50,000 inhabitants in 1977 to over 200,000 people in 2012.

 Transport

 Zinder Airport (code: ZND) is located a few kilometres southwest of the town.

 Economy

 The economy of the city is still largely based on the agricultural activities of the surroundings.
 Today, the city counts four officially recognised industries: Tannerie Malam Yaro (leather tanning), Gidan Alkaki (cake production), Sahara Sahel Foods (processing of non-wood forest produce) and SORAZ (petrol refinery located 50km North of the city).
-In November 2011, Niger Republic's first oil refinery was commissioned in Zinder.
+The latter is Niger Republic's first oil refinery, and was commissioned in November 2011.